vercel/next.js/docs/api-reference/next/image.md

 ### sizes

 A string mapping media queries to device sizes.
-Defaults to [Device Sizes](/docs/basic-features/image-optimization.md#device-sizes).
+Defaults to `100vw`.

+We recommend setting `sizes`, as it helps the browser choose the right image size to use.

 [Learn more](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-sizes).